osmlab/awesome-openstreetmap/README.md

 ## Related lists

 * [awesome-maplibre](https://github.com/maplibre/awesome-maplibre#readme) - A collection of awesome things that use or support MapLibre! <span id="related-awesome-maplibre"/>
+* [OpenStreetMap Wiki's list of OSM-based services](https://wiki.openstreetmap.org/wiki/List_of_OSM-based_services) - A directory of applications using OSM data, organized into categories such as art, biking, history, maritime, routing, public transport, and more.

 ## Footnotes